Medicine and Surgery Course Details

 Medicine and Surgery Program at The University of Parma

-The number of international students studying medicine and surgery at the Faculty of Italian Universities has steadily increased.
+The number of international students studying medicine and surgery at Italian Universities has steadily increased.
 The University of Parma, which already teaches medical courses in Italian, has just opened its brand new medical course in English in another location, in the city of Piacenza.

 Students will develop comprehensive medical knowledge, from health promotion to emergency medicine, from applied research to the latest medical technologies to health economics and management.
 The course is entirely conceived in an international context.
 The use of English will tremendously facilitate students’ communication abilities with patients and colleagues all over the world during their professional activity, both in biomedical research and in clinical medicine.